Degree-of-Freedom of Modulating Information in the Phases of Reconfigurable Intelligent Surface: System Model and Problem Formulation

 \subsection{Multiple Access Model}

-The second scenario considered in this paper is the case in which the transmitter and the RIS each send an independent data stream to the receiver, and there is no cooperation between the two.
-This is referred to as the \emph{multiple access} model.
+The second scenario considered in this paper is the case in which the transmitter and the RIS send independent data to the receiver without cooperation between the two.
+For example, this can correspond to a scenario in which the RIS is part of a sensor network, which needs to send the environmental information collected by the sensors to the receiver.
+This channel model is referred to as the \emph{multiple access} model.

 Although the channel remains the same as in the joint transmission case, because there is no cooperation between $\mathbf{X}$ and $\boldsymbol{\Theta}$ in the multiple access model, the input distributions are constrained to be the product of the marginal distributions $p(\mathbf{X})$ and $p(\mathbf{\Theta})$.
 Denote the achievable rate of $\mathbf{X}$ from the transmitter as $R_{\mathbf{X}}$ and the achievable rate of $\boldsymbol{\Theta}$ from the RIS as $R_{\boldsymbol{\Theta}}$.
 The capacity region of the multiple access channel is the closure of the convex hull of all ($R_{\mathbf{X}}$, $R_{\boldsymbol{\Theta}}$) satisfying